elastic/e2e-testing/e2e/README.md

 > It's possible to create a new test suite with `SUITE=name make create-suite`, which creates the build files and the scaffolding for the first test suite.

-### Docker containers
+### Services as Docker containers
-The services supported by some of the test suites in this framework will be started in the form of Docker containers.
-To manage the life cycle of those containers in test time we are going to use [`Testcontainers`](https://testcontainers.org), a set of libraries to simplify the usage of the Docker client, attaching container life cycles to the tests, so whenever the tests finish, the containers will stop in consequence.
+The services provided by the test suites in this framework will be started in the form of Docker containers.
+To manage the life cycle of those containers in test time we are going to use [`Testcontainers`](https://golang.testcontainers.org), a set of libraries to simplify the usage of the Docker client, attaching container life cycles to the tests, so whenever the tests finish, the containers will stop in consequence.

 ### Runtime dependencies
 In many cases, we want to store the metrics in Elasticsearch, so at some point we must start up an Elasticsearch instance.
 Besides that, we want to query the Elasticsearch to perform assertions on the metrics, such as there are no errors, or the field `f.foo` takes the value `bar`.
-For that reason we need an Elasticsearch in a well-known location.
-Here it appears the usage of the [Observability Provisioner CLI tool](../cli/README.md), which is a CLI writen in Go which exposes an API to query the specific runtime resources needed to run the tests.
-In our case, Metricbeat, we need just an Elasticsearch, but a Kibana could be needed in the case of verifying the dashboards are correct.
+For that reason we need an Elasticsearch instance in a well-known location.
+We are going to group this Elasticsearch instance, and any other runtime dependencies, under the concept of a `profile`, which is a represented by a `docker-compose.yml` file under the `cli/config/compose/profiles/` and the name of the test suite.

+As an example, the Metricbeat test suite will need just an Elasticsearch instance; the Fleet test suite will need an Elasticsearch instance and Kibana, which is used to perform verifications using its API.

 ### Feature files
 We will create use cases for the module in a separate `.feature` file, ideally named after the name of the feature to test (i.e. _apache.feature_), and located under the `features` directory of each test suite.
 This feature file is a Cucumber requirement, that will be parsed by the Godog test runner and matched against the Go code implementing the tests.